siemens/embb/doc/tutorial/tutorial.template.md

 #### Sorting

-To use `QuickSort` we need a comparison function.
-An action function `DescendingCompare` is defined that has two arguments of type `int` and one result of type `bool`.
-Since the function signature is fixed, the arguments are packed into a struct:
+To use `QuickSort`, we need a comparison function. `DescendingCompare` has two arguments of type `int` and one result of type `bool`.
+Since the function signature is fixed, we pack the arguments into a struct:

-    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_input_int_int}
+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_input_lhs_rhs}

 The same holds for the result:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_output_bool}

-`args` needs to be cast to `InT` and `result_buffer` to `OutT`:
+`args` needs to be casted to `InT` and `result_buffer` to `OutT`:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:cast_parameters}

-Now, the arguments can be accessed and compared and then the result can be written:
+Now, the arguments can be accessed, compared and the result can be written:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:sort_action_body}

-`DescendingCompare` is associated with the job id `JOB_COMPARE` and the job handle can be retrieved:
+`DescendingCompare` is associated with the job ID `JOB_COMPARE` and the job handle can be retrieved as follows:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:sort_job}

-Then, a vector with `int`s to sort is prepared
+Then, we prepare a vector with `int`'s to be sorted:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:sort_data}

-Finally `QuickSort` is called
+Finally, we call `QuickSort`

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:sort_call}

-and the `int`s in the vector are now in descending order.
+and the `int`'s in the vector are now in descending order.

 #### Counting

-In `CountIf` a predicate can be supplied and is implemented in the action function `CheckZero` that has one argument of type `int` and one result of type `bool`.
-The arguments are packed into a struct:
+The predicate supplied to `CountIf` can be implemented by an action function `CheckZero` that takes one argument of type `int` and returns one result of type `bool`.
+The argument is again packed into a struct:

-    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_input_int}
+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_input_val}

 The result struct is the same as in the sorting example.
-Again `args` and `result_buffer` need to be cast to `InT` and `OutT`.
-Then the body of `CheckZero` is simply:
+Also, `args` and `result_buffer` need to be casted to `InT` and `OutT`.
+Then, the body of `CheckZero` is simply:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:count_action_body}